 3 Adison Lodge Pub across the road used to be the only place to eat before the gardens got their own restaurant.
 I wonder do they still do those wonderful doorstep sandwiches?

-4 Metrological Eireann is just down the road on the corner (unusual pyramid style building) you can stroll on down to Griffith Park or have a pint in Bertie Ahernes (former Taoiseach's)favourite pub Fagans on the corner of Botanic Avenue and Drumcondra Road.
+4 Metrological Eireann is just down the road on the corner (unusual pyramid style building) you can stroll on down to Griffith Park or have a pint in Bertie Ahernes (former Taoiseach's) local pub Fagan's on the corner of Botanic Avenue and Drumcondra Road.

-5 Or head up to the other way to Phibsboro and the Porterhouse or Brian Boru’s both good ‘locals’ pubs.
+5 Or head up to the other way to Phibsboro and the Porterhouse or Brian Boru’s both good local pubs.

 6 Grand Canal take a walk along this revamped stretch of the canal a nice, quiet, watery oasis (with plenty of seats) on a good day.

-7 Blessington Street Basin also known as Dublins secret garden which once supplied the water to Jamesons Distillery in Bow Street – (Senator David Norris gave me this tip - one of his favourite places this little park).
+7 Blessington Street Basin also known as Dublin's secret garden which once supplied the water to Jameson's Distillery on Bow Street – (Senator David Norris gave me this tip - one of his favourite places is this little park).

-8 Garden of Remembrance in Parnell Square where the Queen paid tribute this May to the fallen Irish warming the hearts of the Irish people
+8 Garden of Remembrance on Parnell Square where the Queen paid tribute to the fallen Irish warming the hearts of the Irish people

-9 Croke Park looms large just off the North Circular Rd (you cant miss it) its home to the all the GAA main fixture including the football and hurling all Ireland finals.
+9 Croke Park looms large just off the North Circular Rd (you can't miss it) it's home to the all the GAA main fixtures including the football and hurling All Ireland Finals around September time.

-10 Aviva Stadium or if you kick with other foot (play rugby) you will no doubt be impressed with the new Landsdowne Rd venue, match tickets are pricey, though.
+10 Aviva Stadium or if you kick with other foot (play rugby) you will no doubt be impressed with the new Landsdowne Road venue, match tickets are pricey, though.